cdktf/cdktf-provider-mongodbatlas/docs/encryptionAtRest.java.md

 - *Type:* java.lang.String

+Private data that you need secured and that belongs to the specified Azure Key Vault (AKV) tenant (**azureKeyVault.tenantID**).
+This data can include any type of sensitive data such as passwords, database connection strings, API keys, and the like.
+AKV stores this information as encrypted binary data.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.18.1/docs/resources/encryption_at_rest#secret EncryptionAtRest#secret}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.19.0/docs/resources/encryption_at_rest#secret EncryptionAtRest#secret}

 ---